-In the second part, I’m going to dive into how small and large companies get PR mentions and share a few examples.
+For the second part, I’m going to dive into how small and large companies get PR mentions and share a few examples.

 Part 1: How Most Companies Try to Get Backlinks and PR Mentions

-As you saw from before, many companies try to get PR mentions and backlinks by giving a “me” pitch.
+As you saw before, many companies try to get PR mentions and backlinks by giving a “me” pitch.
 They pitch their startup to publications and journalists and try to sell them on how exciting their product is.
 Or they talk about their latest round of funding.
 Or their new product feature.

 Check out this other email I got: